 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates (view the "External Resources" section below).

-New England has perfect Christmas weather and quite a few magnificent holiday displays to enjoy during the most joyful time of year.
+New England has the perfect Christmas weather and quite a few magnificent holiday displays to enjoy during the most joyful time of year.
 Massachusetts hosts some of the largest light displays in the country.
-Boston, Springfield, Boylston and other towns and cities across the state put on their best and most sparling decorations for the season.
+Boston, Springfield, Boylston, and other towns across the state put on their best and most sparkling decorations for the season.

 The Tower Hill Botanic Garden in Boylston, some 20-minute drive from Worcester, celebrates the Christmas season by switching on thousands of lights during the Night Lights (before 2018—Winter Reimagine).
-About 15 acres (6 hectares) of the gardens are covered with mesmerizing displays celebrating winter, night and nature.
+About fifteen acres (6 hectares) of the gardens are covered with mesmerizing displays celebrating winter, night, and nature.
 Visitors are offered seasonal drinks and fun photo ops.
-Take a walk through the woods and create some holiday memories for your family.
+Take a walk through the woods and create some holiday memories with your family and friends.